8 Email Marketing Metrics You Should Always Track

 Many email tracking programs allow you to see how many users flag your email as being spam.
 It’s important to track this because if it happens too many times, Gmail might see your sender reputation as negative.

-If that happens, even subscribers that haven’t marked your emails as spam may not receive your emails.
+If that happens, even subscribers that haven’t marked your emails as spam may not receive your emails, which can impact your email deliverability rate.

 How to use analytics to improve your email marketing